-If the maximum permissible drawbar load cannot be met (e.g. with small, empty and light-weight single axle trailers or tandem axle trailers with a wheelbase of less than 1 metre), a minimum of 4% of the actual trailer weight is legally required for the drawbar load.
+If the maximum permissible drawbar load cannot be met (e.g. with small. empty and light-weight single axle trailers or tandem axle trailers with a wheelbase of less than 1 metre), a minimum of 4% of the actual trailer weight is legally required for the drawbar load.

-For safety reasons, you should not drive at speeds above 80 km/h (50 mph) when towing a trailer.
-This also applies to countries where higher speeds are permitted.

-Never exceed the maximum trailer weights or the drawbar load.
-If the permissible axle load or the permissible total weight is exceeded, the driving characteristics of the vehicle may change, leading to accidents, injuries and damage to the vehicle.
+- For safety reasons, do not exceed the 80 km/h (50 mph) limit.
+This is also valid in countries where higher speeds are permitted. - Never exceed the maximum trailer weights or the drawbar load.
+If the permissible axle load or the permissible total weight is exceeded, the driving characteristics of the vehicle may change, leading to accidents. injuries and damage to the vehicle.